SystemsApproach/security/systems.rst

 plaintext message and confirm Alice’s digital signature—and reminds Bob of the level of trust he has in Alice’s public key.

-Email has particular characteristics that allow PGP to embed an adequate authentication protocol in this one-message data transmission protocol, avoiding the need for any prior message exchange (and sidestepping some of the complexities described in the previous chapter).
+PGP is not strictly for email, but email has particular characteristics that allow PGP to embed an adequate authentication protocol in this one-message data transmission protocol.
+This avoids the need for any prior message exchange (and sidestepping some of the complexities described in the earlier chapter).
 Alice’s digital signature suffices to authenticate her.
 Although there is no proof that the message is timely, legitimate email isn’t guaranteed to be timely either.
 There is also no proof that the message is original, but Bob is an email user and probably a fault-tolerant human who can recover from duplicate emails (which, again, are not out of the question under normal operation anyway).
 Alice can be sure that only Bob could read the message because the session key was encrypted with his public key.
 Although this protocol doesn’t prove to Alice that Bob is actually there and received the email, an authenticated email from Bob back to Alice could do this.

 The preceding discussion gives a good example of why application-layer security mechanisms can be helpful.
 Only with a full knowledge of how